San Ysidro McDonald's massacre: Aftermath

 McDonald's temporarily suspended all television and radio advertisements in the days following the massacre.
 In an act of solidarity, arch-rival fast food chain Burger King also temporarily suspended all forms of advertising.

 Huberty's body was cremated on July 23, 1984.
 No official religious service was observed throughout this act.
 His ashes were returned to his widow, and later interred in his home state of Ohio.

 In the weeks following the massacre, Huberty's wife and daughters received numerous death threats, forcing them to temporarily reside with a family friend.
-All three would attend counseling sessions for over nine months.
+All three would attend counseling sessions for more than nine months.
 Etna Huberty and her daughters initially relocated from San Ysidro to Chula Vista, where Zelia and Cassandra enrolled in school under assumed names.
 One year later, the family moved to the community of Spring Valley in San Diego County.

 Because of the sheer number of victims, local funeral homes had to use the San Ysidro Civic Center to hold wakes for each victim.
 The local parish, Mount Carmel Church, was forced to hold back-to-back funeral masses in order that each of the dead could be buried in a timely manner.

 Several police officers who responded to the scene of the massacre suffered symptoms including sleep withdrawal, loss of memory and guilt in the months following the incident.
 A study commissioned by the National Institute of Mental Health and conducted by the chief psychologist of the San Diego Police Department in 1985 concluded several officers suffered post-traumatic stress disorder as a result of the incident.

 The massacre prompted the city of San Diego to assess the tactical methods by which they responded to incidents of this nature and the firearms in the possession of responding officers.
 The police department increased training for special units and purchased more powerful firearms in order to better equip law enforcement to respond to scenarios of this magnitude.
 According to one officer, who confessed to having felt "inadequate" because he had been equipped with a .38-caliber revolver on the day of the massacre: "The time had come where you had to have a full-time, committed and dedicated, highly trained, well-equipped team [...] able to respond rapidly, anywhere in the city."